btn0s/RetroEmu/README.md

 One of the most popular frontends for libretro is [RetroArch](https://www.retroarch.com/), which provides a comprehensive interface for running a wide variety of emulation cores.
 RetroArch is known for its extensive feature set, including support for multiple platforms, advanced configuration options, and a unified interface for managing and running games.

 ## Goal
 The goal of this project is to implement a minimal frontend for the PPSSPP core using Swift.
 PPSSPP is a PSP emulator that has been ported to the libretro API, allowing it to be used as a core in libretro-compatible frontends.
-The source code for PPSSPP is located in the [`Lib/ppsspp-master`](https://github.com/Backbone-Labs/RetroBB-iOS/tree/main/Lib/ppsspp-master) directory.
 This frontend will enable basic PSP game emulation through a simple iOS interface, focusing on essential functionality without the extensive features of RetroArch.

 ## Structure
 - `LibretroFrontend.swift`: Core implementation of the libretro frontend